-Nitrogen dioxide was monitored at two locations across the city but as explained above data was only available for the Puma Centre station.
-The annual mean objective was met at this site (table 2.3a) and there was no exceedances of the hourly mean (table 2.3b).
-Data capture was very good at the Puma Centre site (96%)
+Nitrogen dioxide was monitored at two locations across the city.
+The annual mean objective was met at both sites (table 2.3a).
+There were no exceedences of the hourly NO2 objectives at either site.

 Table 2.3a Results of Automatic Monitoring for Nitrogen Dioxide: Comparison with Annual Mean Objective